-Surgery & Sedation - From minor to major surgeries, Snowden Animal Hospital offers experienced surgical care in our state-of-the-art, sterile surgical environment.
-Our skilled veterinarian conducts every surgery with professionalism to ensure that your pet’s experience goes as smooth as possible.
+Surgery & Sedation - From minor to major surgeries, Snowden Animal Hospital offers experienced surgical care in our modern, updated, and sterile surgical environment.
+Our skilled veterinarian conducts every surgery with the utmost care and professionalism to ensure that your pet’s experience goes as smooth as possible

 In order to make your pet’s surgery as easy-going as can be, we offer sedation in a controlled and safe environment.
 After a thorough evaluation of your pet’s reflexes, muscle tone, and responsiveness of vital signs we are able to determine the depth of anesthesia necessary.

 Of course there is a wide variety of issues we can deal with, but to give you an idea here is a list of surgeries we offer